niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Security/Web Authentication Methods.md

 ## Password based Authentication
 Could be very insecure if you allow bad passwords, and do not hash the passwords in the Data base, and if you use HTTP.
-It could be secure tho if you us HTTPS for communications, properly hash with a salt [Adding Salt to Hashing: A Better Way to Store Passwords - Auth0](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/)
+It could be secure tho if you use HTTPS for communications, properly hash with a salt [Adding Salt to Hashing: A Better Way to Store Passwords - Auth0](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/)

 Sessions are remembered either using cookies, or JWTs.